-In measuring both ac and dc current, Hall Effect clamp meters can measure up to kilohertz (1000 Hz) range.
+In measuring both ac and dc current, Hall Effect clamp meters can measure up to the kilohertz (1000 Hz) range.
 With the same current transformer types, Hall Effect clamp meters use rigid iron jaws to deliberate the magnetic field that encompasses the conductor being measured.

 The jaws are not wrapped by copper wires, not the same as current transformer clamp meters.
 In addition, the magnetic field produced by the conductor is absorbed across one or more gaps in the core after the jaws are clamped around the conductor.
 The point where the jaw tips of a Hall Effect clamp meter meet.